holstein13/mcp-config-manager/split-servers.md

 ## Next Steps

-**Phase 5 Complete**: All tasks (5.1, 5.2, 5.3) are complete.
-The mode selector has been removed and the main window now uses per-client operations.
+**Phase 6 Complete**: All tasks (6.1, 6.2, 6.3) are complete.
+The dialogs and detail panels now support per-client enablement.

-**Ready for Phase 6 (Dialogs and Detail Panels)**: With the main window updated, the next critical steps are:
+**Ready for Phase 7 (Testing and Validation)**: With all UI components updated, the next critical steps are:
 1. ✅ ~~Update GUI controllers to use the new per-client model (Phase 3)~~ **COMPLETE**
 2. ✅ ~~Implement the dual checkbox UI in server list (Tasks 4.1, 4.2)~~ **COMPLETE**
 3. ✅ ~~Update main window to remove mode selector and integrate new server list behavior (Phase 5)~~ **COMPLETE**
-4. Update dialogs and detail panels to support per-client enablement (Phase 6) - **NEXT**
+4. ✅ ~~Update dialogs and detail panels to support per-client enablement (Phase 6)~~ **COMPLETE**
+5. Comprehensive testing of all functionality (Phase 7) - **NEXT**

-The critical path continues: Phase 6 (Dialogs and Detail Panels) → Phase 7 (Testing) → Phase 8 (Cleanup)
+The critical path continues: Phase 7 (Testing) → Phase 8 (Cleanup)

+**Current Session Accomplishments (Session 15):**
+- ServerDetailsPanel now includes Claude/Gemini enablement checkboxes in header
+- Add Server Dialog defaults both clients to enabled with option to change
+- Delete Dialog shows per-client states and allows selective deletion
+- Fixed ServerController bug with missing 'mode' key
+- GUI launches successfully without errors
+- All Phase 6 tasks complete and tested

 **Key Accomplishments So Far:**
 - Data models support per-client enablement (Phase 1 ✅)